 Step 2: Associate the EIP with an ECS instance

 You can associate the EIP with an ECS instance that is deployed in a virtual private cloud (VPC).
-ECS instances can communicate with the Internet after they are associated with EIPs.
+ECS instances can communicate with the Internet after they are associated with elastic IP addresses.

 Perform the following steps to associate the EIP with an ECS instance:

-- On the Elastic IP Addresses page, find the EIP created in Step1, and click Bind Resource in the Actions column.
+- On the Elastic IP Addresses page, find the EIP that you created in Step 1: Purchase a BGP (Multi-ISP) Pro EIP, and click Bind Resource in the Actions column.

 - In the Bind Elastic IP Address to Resources dialog box, set the following parameters.